-Research within the School of Biological Sciences is coordinated through the Institute of Biological and Environmental Sciences (IBES).
-IBES undertakes both pure and applied research across the biological sciences, with a broad cross-cutting theme of understanding the fundamental biological consequences of environmental change.
-Our research incorporates theoretical, empirical and experimental studies that span from gene to global scales, from deep ocean to high altitude and from the Arctic to Antarctic.
+Research within the School of Biological Sciences has a broad cross-cutting theme of understanding the fundamental biological consequences of environmental change.
+Our research incorporates theoretical, empirical and experimental studies on plants, animals and microbes, and spans from gene to global scales, from the deep ocean to high altitude, and from the Arctic to Antarctic.

-IBES comprises approximately 55 academic staff, 80 postdoctoral researchers, 150 postgraduate research students and a number of independent research fellows.
+SBS comprises approximately 45 academic staff, 90 postdoctoral researchers, 150 postgraduate research students and five independent research fellows.
 Current active research grant holdings total over £25M (c.
 29M €, 39M US$) secured from government, NGO, industrial and charitable sources.